fahertym/icn-covm/docs/stdlib.md

-# nano-cvm Standard Library
+# icn-covm Standard Library

-The nano-cvm standard library provides common utility functions that can be used in your DSL programs.
+The icn-covm standard library provides common utility functions that can be used in your DSL programs.
 To use the standard library, run your program with the `--stdlib` flag.

 ## Usage